|

 German now!

-As storm clouds developed over Europe the firm that had originally made machine guns then sewing machines went back to making to weapons of war rather than of peace.
-That was the end of Vickers from our little sewing machine saga.
-And so our violent world turns.
+As storm clouds developed over Europe, the firm that had originally made machine guns, then sewing machines, went back to making to weapons of war once more.
+That was almost the end of Vickers from our little sewing machine saga.
+And so our chaotic world turns.

-Their sewing machines were superbly built and lasted for generations.
-The early models were ornately decorated and still fetch a good price today if working well.
+The Vickers sewing machines were superbly built and lasted for generations.
+The early models were ornately decorated and still fetch a good price today, if working well.

-Vickers factory in Maldon near Wimbledon made the machines from scratch.
-Rusty iron castings were delivered to the factory where workmen like Reg Ray would shot-blast them and then machine out the rough castings.
-Reg lost the tip of one finger on a machine so he remembers well the factory, the noise and excitement of a huge engineering works.
-On Fridays a 10 ton lorry would call and be filled to the brim with new complete machines.
-The serial numbers were all taken and double checked.
-One Friday the serial numbers did not add up.
+BSM However the main Vickers/Harris sewing machines factory was near Wimbledon.
+On the Morden Industrial Estate, South Wimbledon, Vickers had the unit on the corner next to the Lines toy and pram factory, just up the road from British Oxygen.
+The factory employed 40 engineers, two foreman and a manager.
+One foreman, Alf Watkins, was a stickler, even timing the men on their loo breaks.
+The factory made the machines from scratch.
+Rusty iron castings were delivered from the foundry to the factory where workmen like Reg Ray would shot-blast them and then engineers would machine out the rough castings.
+Reg lost the tip of one finger on a blasting machine so he remembers well the factory, the noise and the excitement of a huge engineering works.
+With no payment for time off work Reg was in a pickle but the other workmen had a weekly take and each week £10 was sent round to Reg and his wife until he could return to work.
+Every Friday a 10 ton lorry would call and be filled to the brim with new complete machines for distribution.
+The serial numbers were all taken down and double checked.
+Thief thief!
+Reg told me that one Friday the serial numbers did not add up when the machines were loaded for delivery to shops around the country.
 One machine was missing.
-The whole lorry was unloaded and checked, the lorry driver had pinched one of the machines and it was in his cab!
-As the 1950's rolled on production went down until Vickers finally gave up its sewing machine side.
-They later sold the rights to E. Harris & Co Ltd,of Lombard Road and Morden Road, London.
-And to BSM who continued to market the BSM machine and made many thousands of them over the next few years in a plain boring style.
-Here endeth my research friends.
-A
+The whole lorry was unloaded and checked, the lorry driver had pinched one of the machines and it was hidden in his cab!
+He was dismissed on the spot.
+As the years rolled on, production went down until Vickers/BSM/Harris, not willing to invest in improvements, finally gave up its sewing machine side.
+BSM Sewing Machines British Sewing Machines may have been a subsidiary of Vickers or Vickers may have sold the rights and possibly equipment to E. Harris & Co Ltd, who were involved with BSM ( I have yet to sort out the details of this but I will find out eventually) and now working out of Lombard Road and Morden Road, London.
+BSM, British Sewing Machines, continued to market the BSM sewing machine for many years, it was a good machine but basic and very heavy.
+Certainly many early BSM sewing machines had Vickers paperwork with them.
+BSM made many thousands of these old fashioned machines over the next few years.
+Although the sewing machine sewed a treat, the machine itself was decorated in a plain style and by the 1960's was seriously dated and finally crumbled under the mass of imported modern lightweight machines from the Far East.

 |